threedworld-mit/tdw/Documentation/python/replicant/replicant_dynamic.md

 `from tdw.replicant.replicant_dynamic import ReplicantDynamic`

-Dynamic data for a replicant that can change per frame (such as the position of the replicant)
+Dynamic data for a replicant that can change per `communicate()` call (such as the position of the Replicant).

 ***